Blog

 Let’s take Jason as an example.
 If his mission statement is to give artists the tools they need to be successful, then his objective would be to create the number one coworking space for musical artists in the United States.

-Overall, keep your company description clear and concise, and don’t get bogged down in the details.
+Overall, keep your company description clear and concise, and don’t get too bogged down in the details.
 The mission statement could be two or three lines, and the history and objectives can easily be addressed through bullet points or brief paragraphs.

 3. Market Analysis